tddapps/blog/_posts/2016-05-05-how-to-run-node-cron-jobs-in-a-docker-container.md

 ```

 ## How does it work?
 Our base image is nothing more than a Dockerfile and a couple of shell scripts.
-[Its source code its free](https://github.com/camilin87/node-cron) and [here's a sample application](https://github.com/camilin87/learn-docker) that uses it.
+[Its source code is free](https://github.com/camilin87/node-cron) and [here's a sample application](https://github.com/camilin87/learn-docker) that uses it.
 If you feel that something can be improved please create a pull request.
 Let's deconstruct the base image step by step.

 ### [Dockerfile](https://github.com/camilin87/node-cron/blob/master/Dockerfile)
 ```sh